junchen-deng/bioinformatics_workshop_2023/WorkshopP3.md

     print(Object, file = OutputFile)
 OutputFile.close()
 ```

+Don't close your file properly can cause trouble.
+However, it's easy to forget to close the files, and an extra line at the end looks ugly.
+Luckily, there is a better way to read a file using **with** -- a context manager helps to automatically close the file!

 &nbsp;
 #### P3.3.1.
 Practical examples:
 Now, how to open a fasta file where each sequence is in a single line, such as this: